-- No fighting, swearing or abusive behavior - Must remain seated properly with seat belt on at all times. - Cannot have any part of his/her body out of the vehicle. - No eating or drinking in the vehicle. - May not throw anything out the window. - Must be respectful to and listen to the bus driver. - The children will be expected to keep their hands to themselves.
+- May not throw anything out the window. - Must be respectful to and listen to the bus driver. - The children will be expected to keep their hands to themselves.
 Rough-housing will not be tolerated at any time.

-With the first infraction, a guardian will be notified and asked to discuss proper behavior with his/her child.
-With the second infraction, transportation services may be denied for a minimum of two days, and the guardian will be notified.
+With the first infraction, a guardian will be notified and asked to discuss proper behavior with their child.
+With the second infraction, transportation services may be denied for a minimum of 2 days and the guardian will be notified.
 With the third infraction, transportation services will be terminated.

-YMCA drivers are instructed to: load and unload the children only when the vehicle is pulled up to a curb, the side of the road, or in a driveway; to not discipline and drive at the same time; and take precautions to never leave a child alone in a vehicle.
-If you have concerns about the safety of our drivers and/or buses, contact the YES Center at 804-649-9622 or yqradmin@ymcarichmond.org.
+YMCA drivers are instructed to: load and unload the children only when the vehicle is pulled up to a curb, the side of the road, or in a driveway; not discipline and drive at the same time; and take precautions to never leave a child alone in a vehicle.
+If you have concerns about the safety of our drivers and/or buses, contact the YES Center at 804.649.9622 or ygradmin@ymcarichmond.org.
 The YES Center will put you into contact with the appropriate YMCA leadership.